-On June 6, 2011, NGE announced that US Gold Corporation ("US Gold") (NYSE: UXG) (TSX: UXG) has engaged NGE to conduct a hydrogeochemistry exploration program on US Gold's large land position surrounding its Gold Bar and Tonkin Properties in Nevada ("Project Area").
+On June 6, 2011, NGE announced that US Gold Corporation, now McEwen Mining Inc, ("MMI") has engaged NGE to conduct a hydrogeochemistry exploration program on MMI's large land position surrounding its Gold Bar and Tonkin Properties in Nevada ("Project Area").

-US Gold's Gold Bar and Tonkin Properties are located on the south-central part of the prolific Eureka-Battle Mountain gold trend in north-central Nevada.
-US Gold's land position is located approximately 16 km (10 miles) SE of Barrick's Cortez gold mine complex (14.5 MMOz as of December 31, 2010) and approximately 35 km (22 miles) NW of Barrick's Ruby Hill gold mine (1.1 MMOz as of December 31, 2010).
+MMI's Gold Bar and Tonkin Properties are located on the south-central part of the prolific Eureka-Battle Mountain gold trend in north-central Nevada.
+MMI's land position is located approximately 16 km (10 miles) SE of Barrick's Cortez gold mine complex (39 MMOz as of September 7, 2011) and approximately 35 km (22 miles) NW of Barrick's Ruby Hill gold mine (1.1 MMOz as of December 31, 2010).
 The Project Area totals approximately 430 km2 (165 mi2) and contains considerable areas of highly prospective but covered bedrock.
-US Gold has chosen to work with NGE specifically because of NGE's expertise in exploring for gold mineralization in covered bedrock settings using its industry leading hydrogeochemistry exploration technology.
+MMI has chosen to work with NGE specifically because of NGE's expertise in exploring for gold mineralization in covered bedrock settings using its industry leading hydrogeochemistry exploration technology.

-Under the agreement, NGE will complete a groundwater sampling and analysis program across the Project Area to identify new exploration targets, and in return, US Gold will pay NGE agreed upon rates for its services, as well as grant to NGE a 0.5 to 1.0% Net Smelter Return Royalty on resources within the Project Area that are not already contained in NI 43-101 compliant resource areas referred to in reports published prior to the date of the agreement.
+Under the agreement, NGE will complete a groundwater sampling and analysis program across the Project Area to identify new exploration targets, and in return, MMI will pay NGE agreed upon rates for its services, as well as grant to NGE a 0.5 to 1.0% Net Smelter Return Royalty on resources within the Project Area that are not already contained in NI 43-101 compliant resource areas referred to in reports published prior to the date of the agreement.